aliamrod/Coding-Challenges/SQL/sql_interview_probs.md

 ```

 6.
+SQL - basic queries to fetch data
+Python/R - implementation of a basic clustering algorithm (code doesn't need to be executable but it is meant to assess fundamental concepts and coding skills)

 7. Obtain a list, in alphabetical order, of actors who ahve had at least 15 starring roles.

    ![Screenshot 2025-01-10 at 4 25 48 PM](https://github.com/user-attachments/assets/420a9a35-3161-4a46-a0f1-5859672741c1)

     ```sql